Energy-Efficient Framing Practices for Hurricane and Tornado Country

 The article below was originally published after devastating tornadoes tore through a large swath of the Southern, Midwestern, and Northeastern United States in April of 2011.
-While some of the information below may seem too little too late now that the storm has diminshed, there are a lot of ideas that folks may find useful as they rebuild damaged homes.
+While some of the information below may seem too little too late now that the storm has diminshed, there are a lot of ideas that folks may find useful as they rebuild damaged homes and prepare for the future.

 1. Strengthen the impact zone where the trees hit the top of the wall